How You Can Cool Down After a Tough Training Session

 “When you’re older, you don’t bounce back as quickly,” he says.
 “Your body needs more help facilitating the recovery process.”

 Benjamin Geletka, PT, DPT, OCS, FAAOMPT, is a physical therapist at University Hospitals Rehabilitation Services at University Hospitals Avon Health Center.
-You can request an appointment with Geletka or any other University Hospitals health care provider online.
+You can request an appointment with Mr. Geletka or any other University Hospitals health care provider online.